Introduction

 - Personal — only you can access these; not visible to other team members

-Adding a Browser Login
+Adding a Login

-To add a browser login:- Navigate to the Logins and Secrets section.
+Navigate to the Logins and Secrets section.

-- Click Add item and select Browser Login.
+Click Add item and select Login.

 Enter the following details: